sublet/rocket-invoice/README.md

 1. We host this on Netlify and utilize the [Netlify Functions](https://www.netlify.com/products/functions/).
 2. We use puppeteer to create a download or PDF
 3. Eventualy we save these PDF's to [Netlify Large Media](https://www.netlify.com/products/large-media/).
+4. There should probably be more, I just can't think of any right now.

 ### Netlify Functions